barryclark/jekyll-now/README.md

 #Submit a new post to the front page
 To submit a new post to the front page just add a new .md file to the _posts directory.

+Make sure to add the header found below to the .md file of all posts in order to display them on the front page.

+''
+---
+layout: post
+title: Ny Forening!
+---
+''

 ##Lokal Setup